TOD-theses/traces_analyzer/docs/feature_extraction.md

 This page describes how features will be extracted from trace pairs.

-## Instruction effect changes
+## TOD source

 To understand, where the TOD occurs we compare the transaction trace from the normal and attack executions.
 At each iteration, we compare the `Instruction`s and stop as soon as we find the TOD source.

-If two instructions have a different output (eg an `SLOAD` that loads a different value from storage), we consider them to be the TOD source.
+If two instructions both depend on the prestate (ie the state before the transaction started), and they have a different output (eg an `SLOAD` that loads a different value from storage), we consider them to be the TOD source.

-If this did not happen yet, but two instructions differ otherwise (inputs, program counter, etc), we take the previous instructions as TOD source.
-For example, this can happen if a `CALL` occurs and in one trace there is enough balance to do this, while the other trace has insufficient balance to do so.

 **Requires**: